 In the second year, students are adequately equipped with basics and are set to head into practical classes.
 These classes may include primary dentistry duties such as teeth cleaning and diagnostic skills.
 Also, they will continue learning about dental anatomy and preventative practices in the dental world.
 As studies progress, more detailed classes are introduced to help students attain higher levels of knowledge about dentistry.

 Orthodontics study a little longer than the general dentists and can handle complicated cases.
-After graduating with either a Doctor of Dental Surgery or Doctor of Dental Medicine, they are required to enrol to an orthodontic school.
+After graduating with either a Doctor of Dental Surgery or Doctor of Dental Medicine, they are required to enroll in an orthodontic school.
 These chances are often few and only applicants with the best GPA scores plus letters of recommendation from the dental school are admitted.
-After admission in the orthodontic school, the student will be directly involved in hands-on and clinical practice under instruction.
+After admission to the orthodontic school, the student will be directly involved in hands-on and clinical practice under instruction.

 Orthodontic classes and skills revolve around how to determine jaw and facial alignment and how to correct it, how teeth move, and advanced treatment procedures.
-The courses that the students are likely to encounter in orthodontic school include head and neck anatomy, biostatistical methods, craniofacial pain, and other in-depth subjects.
+The courses that the students are likely to encounter in orthodontic schools include head and neck anatomy, biostatistical methods, craniofacial pain, and other in-depth subjects.
 They also learn practical skills on how to position brackets on teeth, how to fix braces to attain the right tooth movement, and how to fix abnormalities.
+Lastly, treatment plan skills are paramount.

 708 Elm Ave.
 E.